SUPPORTED BY A GRANT FROM THE DONALD A. PELS CHARITABLE TRUST

 Our Work

-The UHF project is bringing together quality and equity leaders from New York health care organizations to share ideas and examples of interventions, aiming to ensure that equity is specifically prioritized in quality strategies.
+Led by UHF’s Quality Institute, the project brought together 24 quality and equity leaders across New York health care organizations to share ideas and examples of interventions, aiming to ensure that equity is specifically prioritized in improvement strategies system wide.